“Let’s Talk” is a drop-in service that offers informal, private consultation with a Cornell Health counselor.

 Let’s Talk is not a substitute for counseling and does not constitute mental health treatment.
 Let’s Talk counselors can listen to specific problems, help explore solutions, and introduce you to what it’s like to speak with a member of our staff.
 Please refer to our FAQs below for more details.

-How it works: Let’s (Tele)Talk is available during the times listed below.
-Click on the relevant link to access a Zoom meeting with a counselor.
-Students are seen individually on a first-come, first-served basis.
+Let's (Tele)Talk via Zoom: Click on the relevant Let's (Tele)Talk link to access a Zoom meeting with a counselor.
 There may be a wait in the virtual waiting room if the counselor is seeing another student.
 Please wait and we will be with you as soon as we can.

 What is Let's Talk?